|

 foolish and impetuous.

-The Spanish American War and its battles were a blip on the screen
+its battles were a blip on the screen

 of history anyway.
 He could really wake up this